-- More than 3 million spouses, former spouses and dependent children of retirees.
+- About 3 million spouses, former spouses and dependent children of retirees.

-- Nearly 5.9 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.
+- More than 5.8 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

 - Disabled persons of all ages and their spouses and children.
 Social Security Disability Insurance (SSDI) goes to about 8.2 million disabled workers and 1.5 million members of their families.

-- 64.8 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling nearly $91 billion a month.
+- 64.8 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling $92.3 billion a month.

 - 4 million of those beneficiaries are children.
 Social Security pays more benefits to children than any other program of the federal government.

-- Close to 8 million people are receiving Supplemental Security Income (SSI), cash assistance to low-income people who are over 65, blind or disabled.
+- More than 7.9 million people are receiving Supplemental Security Income (SSI), cash assistance to low-income people who are over 65, blind or disabled.
 SSI is administered but not paid for by the Social Security Administration.

 Updated February 11, 2021